Am I Eligible for Probation for Sexually Assaulting a Child?

 What Should You Do If You Get Charged of Child Sex Crimes?

 To defend yourself successfully, you need to hire a criminal defense lawyer immediately.
-Don’t wait one minute.
+Don’t wait for one minute.

 When you actually get charged, authorities have spent considerable time building their case against you.
 So, they’re already ahead.